Elisabeth Sladen: Career

-Early career
+Early career (1965–1972)

-Sladen attended the Elliott-Clarke Drama School.

-In 1965, she made her first film appearance in Ferry Cross the Mersey as an uncredited extra.
-Sladen then joined the Hillbark Players, for their open-air production of Much Ado About Nothing, playing Hero.
+After a year at drama school, Sladen spent one summer with the London Youth Theatre at the Scala Theatre.
+She played a court lady in Hamlet (alongside Helen Mirren) and understudied for Portia in Julius Caesar.
+Sladen made her first film appearance as an uncredited extra in Ferry Cross the Mersey (1964).
+Sladen joined the Hillbark Players for a 1964 open-air production of Much Ado About Nothing, playing Hero.

 After two years at drama school, Sladen began work at the Liverpool Playhouse repertory company as an assistant stage manager.
 Her first stage appearance at the Playhouse was as a maid in Twelfth Night.
 A few months later, she played a corpse in The Physicists.
-However, she was scolded for giggling on stage due to her future husband Brian Miller whispering the words "Respiration nil, Aston Villa two" in her ear while he was playing a doctor.
+She met her husband, actor Brian Miller, when he was cast in her third Playhouse production The Long and the Short and the Tall.
+However, she was scolded for giggling on stage due to Miller whispering the words "Respiration nil, Aston Villa two" in her ear while he was playing a doctor.
 Sladen was such a good assistant stage manager that she did not get many acting roles, a problem that was solved when she accidentally made a mistake on one occasion.
-An earlier interview indicated that she deliberately made mistakes on several occasions.
+One interview indicated that she deliberately made mistakes on several occasions.
 As a result, she began to get on-stage roles again.
 She eventually moved into weekly repertory work, travelling to various locations in Britain.
-Sladen and Miller moved to Manchester, in 1966, spending three years there.
-They married on 8 June 1968.
-She appeared in numerous roles, most notably as Desdemona in Othello, her first appearance as a leading lady.
-She also got the occasional part on Radio Leeds and Granada Television, eventually appearing as barmaid Anita Reynolds in 1970 in six episodes of the long-running soap opera Coronation Street.
+After a brief period living with Miller in London, their colleague from Playhouse, Tony Colegate, became director of the Library Theatre Company, Manchester.
+Colegeate brought in Miller and appointed Sladen as ASM in December 1966.